Giving Back to the Community

 Silent Auction for Hospice of the Hills

 One of the charitable activities of the guild is the silent auction benefiting the Hospice of the Hills.
-The auction starts at Regional Hospital the Wednesday before the quilt show, moves to the quilt show for the weekend, and closes on Saturday afternoon an hour before the end of the show.
-In 2018, there were 30 items donated for the Hospice Auction. $2,157 was raised for Hospice House of the Black Hills, making a total of nearly $33,421 donated in the last 14 years.
+The auction is at the quilt show for the weekend, and closes on Saturday afternoon an hour before the end of the show.
+In 2019, there were items donated by 25 people for the Hospice Auction. $2,073n was raised for Hospice House of the Black Hills, making a total of nearly $35,494 donated in the last 15 years.
 Quilted objects, from true miniatures to table runners, are made and donated throughout the year by quilt members.

 Boots for Troops